kerisic/count-sinatra-psql/README.md

 # Description
 This is a counter web app built in Ruby using Sinatra and Capybara.
+This app uses PostgreSQL to store the count.

 # How to run the app
 1. Clone this repository